rescript-lang/rescript-compiler/docs/Runtime-representation.md

   val is_undef : 'a def -> bool
   ```

->Note in the future, we will have a *debug* mode, which means, in such mode, the
+>Note in the future, we will have a *debug* mode, in which the
 corresponding js encoding will be instrumented with more information using `Object.defineProperty`